nuhakala/nvim-simple-tables/README.md

 ## Usage

-### Behavior

-This plugin does not do anything by default, you have to initialize all the API calls.
+This plugin does not do anything by default, you have call the API-calls yourself.
 However, it sets a set of keybindings by default, which you can disable.
 For the available API-calls, check [key maps](#key-maps)

-If you want to use the `alignColumn` function call to automatically align a column then the information of the alignments is stored in the second row of the table.
-If second row is not a separator row, separator row is added. `toggleAlign` calls `alignColumn` to change the alignemnt, so it works similarly.
-However, If you don't want to have a separator row as the second row, you can add a separator row elsewhere and manually edit it to contain alignment data. `:---:` for align center and `---:` for align right and `---` for align left.
+If you want to use the `alignColumn` function call to automatically align a column then the information of the alignments is stored to separator rows.
+If no separator row is found, then one is added to the second row of table.
-If you add alignment data to the very first row of the table, then the formatting will break for some reason and it adds extra padding each time you format.

-Sometimes the behavior is little odd for example when deleting columns.
-It might delete previous or next column instead of current one.
-This is because sometimes it calculates the position of cursor inaccurately.
-You can prevent this by moving cursor to more middle of the column.
+Alignment is stored like this:
+- `:---:` for align center
+- `---:` for align right
+- `---` for align left

 ### Key Maps